intel/ai-reference-models/docs/image_recognition/tensorflow/Tutorial.md

 ##  Recommended Settings

-In addition to TensorFlow optimizations offered by Intel MKLDNN in Intel-optimized TensorFlow to utilize instructions sets appropriately, the runtime settings also significantly contribute to improved performance.
-Tuning these options to optimize CPU workloads is vital to enable max performance out of Intel Optimization of TensorFlow.
+In addition to TensorFlow optimizations that use the Intel® Math Kernel Library for Deep Neural Networks (Intel® MKL-DNN) to utilize instruction sets appropriately, runtime settings also significantly contribute to improved performance.
+Tuning these options for CPU workloads is vital to optimize performance of TensorFlow on Intel® processors.
 Below are the set of run-time options recommended by Intel on ResNet50, ResNet101 and InceptionV3 through empirical testing.

 <table class="tg">
   <tr>